sarveshraj/blockchain-for-healthcare/README.md

 #### Ganache

 1. Go to [Ganache homepage](https://truffleframework.com/ganache) and download.
-2. If you are on Linux, you must have recieved an _.appimage_ file.
+2. If you are on Linux, you must have received an _.appimage_ file.
 Follow installation instructions available [here.](https://itsfoss.com/use-appimage-linux/)

 #### IPFS